Written by Carla Stamegna and Cemal Karakas,

 In this context, the Commission has put forward new rules to help EU crowdfunding platforms scale up.
 In March 2018, it tabled a proposal for a regulation aimed at introducing an optional EU regime to enable crowdfunding platforms to operate easily across the EU.
 Instead of facing differing regimes, platforms would have to comply with one set of rules only, both in their home market and in other Member States.
 The accompanying proposal for a directive amends the scope of Directive 2014/65/EU (MiFID II), adding crowdfunding service providers authorised under the proposed regulation to the list of exempted entities to which the scope of the directive does not apply.

-In its action plan, the European Commission mandated the ESAs to report on best practices and issue guidelines.
-The Commission also encouraged competent authorities to take initiatives to enable innovation on the basis of these best practices and invited the ESAs to facilitate supervisory cooperation and the consistency of supervisory practices.
-Following up on the Commission’s recommendations, in March 2018 the EBA published a fintech roadmap setting out its priorities for 2018 and 2019.
+In its action plan, the European Commission invited the ESAs to facilitate supervisory cooperation and the consistency of supervisory practices.
+Following up on the Commission’s invitation, in March 2018 the EBA published a fintech roadmap setting out its priorities for 2018 and 2019.
 The roadmap addresses the challenge of appropriately regulating innovation in finance.
 It also envisages the establishment of a fintech knowledge hub to improve expertise sharing and promote technological neutrality in regulatory and supervisory approaches.

 In their January 2019 report, the ESAs set out a comparative analysis of innovation facilitators, and describe best practices for their design and operation.
 According to the report, a lack of cooperation between financial regulators across the EU could be hindering businesses from expanding their innovative new fintech services beyond national borders.
-Twenty-one EU Member States and three European Economic Area (EEA) countries currently have innovation hubs, while only five Member States (Denmark, Lithuania, the Netherlands, Poland, and the UK) have fully operational regulatory sandboxes.
-Based on the ESAs’ report, the European Commission is expected to present a report with best practices for regulatory sandboxes in the first quarter of 2019.
+Twenty-one EU Member States and three European Economic Area (EEA) countries currently have innovation hubs, while only five Member States have fully operational regulatory sandboxes.
+Based on the ESAs’ report, the Commission intends to present a report with best practices for regulatory sandboxes in the first quarter of 2019.

 The European Commission is also monitoring the development of crypto-assets and initial coin offerings (ICOs) with the ESAs.
-Based on an assessment of risks, opportunities and the suitability of the applicable regulatory framework, the Commission will assess whether regulatory action at EU level is required.
+Based on an assessment of risks and opportunities, the Commission will assess whether regulatory action at EU level is required.

-Regarding payment services, the Commission (together with market players) is aiming to develop, by mid-2019, standardised application programming interfaces that are compliant with the PSD II and the GDPR as a basis for a European open banking eco-system, covering payment and other accounts.
+Regarding payments, the Commission (together with market players) is aiming to develop, by mid-2019, standardised application programming interfaces that are compliant with the PSD II and the GDPR as a basis for a European open banking eco-system, covering payment and other accounts.

 - Karakas C. and Stamegna C., ‘Defining an EU-framework for financial technology (fintech): Economic Perspectives and Regulatory Challenges‘, Law and Economics Yearly Review, Vol. 7 (1), 2018, pp. 106-129.